Source code for sic_framework.core.component_python2

 [docs] def on_request(self, request): """ Define the handler for Component specific requests.
 Must return a SICMessage as a reply to the request. :param request: The request for this component. :type request: SICRequest :return: The reply :rtype: SICMessage """ raise NotImplementedError("You need to define a request handler.")

-[docs] def on_message(self, message=""): """ Define the handler for input messages. :param message: The message to handle. :type message: SICMessage :return: The reply :rtype: SICMessage """ raise NotImplementedError("You need to define a message handler.")
+[docs] def on_message(self, message=""): """ Define the handler for input messages. :param message: The message to handle. :type message: SICMessage :return: The reply :rtype: SICMessage """ raise NotImplementedError("You need to define a message handler for component {}".format(self.component_endpoint))

 [docs] def output_message(self, message): """ Send a message on the output channel of this component.
-Stores the component name in the message to allow for debugging. :param message: The message to send. :type message: SICMessage """ message._previous_component_name = self.get_component_name() self._redis.send_message(self.output_channel, message)
+Stores the component name in the message to allow for debugging. :param message: The message to send. :type message: SICMessage """ message._previous_component_name = self.get_component_name() self._redis.send_message(self.component_channel, message)

 [docs] @staticmethod @abstractmethod def get_inputs(): """ Define the input types the component needs as a list.
 Must be implemented by the subclass. :return: list of SIC messages :rtype: List[Type[SICMessage]] """ raise NotImplementedError("You need to define service input.")